HTML has links - PDF has Authentication

 (iii) Operating a concrete hopper or concrete bucket.

-(c) When employees are engaged in hooking, unhooking, or guiding the load, or in the initial connection of a load to a component or structure, and are within the fall zone, all of the following criteria must be met:
+(e) When employees are engaged in hooking, unhooking, or guiding the load, or in the initial connection of a load to a component or structure, and are within the fall zone, all of the following criteria must be met:

-(i) The materials being hoisted must be rigged to prevent unintentional displacement.
+(i) The materials being hoisted must be rigged to prevent unintentional displacement;

 (iii) The materials must be rigged by a qualified rigger.

-(d) Receiving a load.
+(f) Receiving a load.
 Only employees needed to receive a load are permitted to be within the fall zone when a load is being landed.

-(e) During a tilt-up or tilt-down operation:
+(h) During a tilt-up or tilt-down operation:

 (i) Employees are not allowed to be directly under the load.

-• Physically guide the load; | |
+(A) Physically guiding the load;

-• Closely monitor and give instructions regarding the load's movement; or | |
+(B) Closely monitoring and giving instructions regarding the load's movement; or

-• Either detach it from or initially attach it to another component or structure (such as, but not limited to, making an initial connection or installing bracing). |
+(C) Either detaching or initially attaching it to another component or structure (such as, but not limited to, making an initial connection or installing bracing).

-(44) Boom free fall prohibitions.
+(43) Boom free fall prohibitions.

 (a) The use of cranes in which the boom is designed to free fall (live boom) is prohibited in each of the following circumstances: